mitroadmaps/roadtagger/Readme.md

 ### About this Repository

-This repository consists of the source code of the RoadTagger [paper](https://arxiv.org/abs/1912.12408) and a generic version of the RoadTagger model (under development).
+This repository consists of the source code of the [paper](https://arxiv.org/abs/1912.12408) and a generic version of the RoadTagger model (under development).
 The original source code of RoadTagger is in the [pre_alpha_clean_version](https://github.com/mitroadmaps/roadtagger/tree/master/pre_alpha_clean_version) folder.

-**Important** As this is not yet a stable version, the code in the [pre_alpha_clean_version](https://github.com/mitroadmaps/roadtagger/tree/master/pre_alpha_clean_version) folder may only be used as reference - setting up your own data processing/training/evaluation code followed by the description in the [paper](https://arxiv.org/abs/1912.12408) and borrowing some code snippets from this repo would potentially be more efficient than just trying to make the code in this repo run. :-)
+**IMPORTANT** As this is not yet a stable version, the code in the [pre_alpha_clean_version](https://github.com/mitroadmaps/roadtagger/tree/master/pre_alpha_clean_version) folder may only be used as reference - setting up your own data processing/training/evaluation code followed by the description in the [paper](https://arxiv.org/abs/1912.12408) and borrowing some code snippets from this repo would potentially be more efficient than just trying to make the code in this repo run. :-)

 ### Download the Dataset